How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 Extraction

-The AI reads the document and extracts structured fields: vendor name, invoice number, date, due date, line items, net amount, VAT, total.
+The AI OCR reads the document and extracts structured fields: vendor name, invoice number, date, due date, line items, net amount, VAT, total.
 Each field gets a confidence score.

 Step3